 Every move we make in Brazilian Jiu-Jitsu requires us to move our hips.
 Besides, the hip switch is a fundamental movement that any practitioner should learn.

 The hip switch is used to attack and defend by seizing the opponent’s hips, rotating them, and then putting them down or submitting them.
-It can also be utilized to get out of difficult situations or when your opponent has you on your back, and you are unable to get up.
+It can also be utilized to get out of difficult situations or when your opponent has you on your back and you cannot get up.

-You’ll learn how to properly switch your hip when attempting a body lock pass in the video below.
+In the video below, you’ll learn how to switch your hip when attempting a body lock pass properly.

 Body Lock Pass Counter

-The body lock passing technique is an excellent way to get beyond an opponent’s guard.
-But it takes considerable strength and pressure to do so, which prevents the opponent from regaining the guard, using an underhook, or making other escape attempts.
+The body lock passing technique is excellent for getting beyond an opponent’s guard.
+But it takes considerable strength and pressure, which prevents the opponent from regaining the guard, using an underhook, or making other escape attempts.

 For this reason, to counter the body lock pass technique, you need to examine the following points: